 Dog & Fox

 Wimbledon village’s buzzing pub and hotel is the prime spot for Pimm’s on the pavement and live tennis screenings with the volume up.
-Four-legged friends encouraged.
+Four-legged friends are encouraged, making a visit to this pub one of the most chilled things to do in Wimbledon.

 Café Mori